cuthbertLab/music21/buildDoc/rst/moduleNote.rst

 .. module:: music21.note

 Classes and functions for creating and manipulating notes, ties, and durations.
-Pitch-specific functions are in music21.pitch, but obviously are of great importance here too.
+The :class:`~music21.pitch.Pitch` object is stored within, and used to configure, :class:`~music21.note.Note` objects.

 .. function:: noteFromDiatonicNumber(number)